Wat Pho Bangkok Thailand

 Pin this for later!

+I have travelled to Bangkok many times independently and as a member of media.
 I was a media guest of Novotel Bangkok Sukhumvit 20 as part of a press trip to Thailand organized by TakeMeTour and the Tourism Authority of Thailand, and my visit to King Power Mahanakhon was sponsored as part of a separate press trip organized by the Tourism Authority.
 However, no compensation was received for this review, and as always, the opinions on Yogawinetravel.com are (and always will be) my own!

 This article contains affiliate links.
 If you choose to book using these links, I will earn a small commission at no extra cost to you.
 Thank you for supporting my website by using these links!